insight-platform/Savant/docs/source/savant_101/12_module_definition.rst

 Buffering Queues
 ^^^^^^^^^^^^^^^^

-The ``buffer_queues`` parameter is used to enable Python parallelization and enchance the performance in compute-intensive pipelines.
+The ``buffer_queues`` parameter is used to enable Python parallelization and enhance the performance in compute-intensive pipelines.
 By default, the parameter is disabled.

 Read about the parameter in :doc:`/recipes/1_python_multithreading`.